MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 <!--Revisit once tutorial is complete-->

-In this video I'll demonstrate and explain a basic data upload workflow using Overtures data management system.
+In this video I'll be demonstrating and explaining a basic data upload workflow using Overtures data management system.

 This video tutorial is split up into 3 segments.

-We will be using demo data that you can download from the link in the description.
-If you have not already you can check out our Overture overview video as well as our Overture setup video that proceed this tutorial.
+We'll be using demo data that you can download from the link in the description.
+If you have not already you can check out our Overture overview video as well as our Overture setup video that proceeded this tutorial.

 I'll link both those here.

 Okay with that out the way lets get started

 ***